VicenteAguileraPerez/PaulinaCore/README.md

 # PaulinaCore
 PaulinaCore is a simple way to implement firebase in proyect Java desktop using JavaFX or Java Swing

-Librería PaulinaCore, version 1.0.0
+Library PaulinaCore, version 1.0.0

-Por Vicente Aguilera Pérez
+By Vicente Aguilera Pérez

 *Systems Engineering Student at Instituto Tecnológico Superior de Uruapan*